mojona/law_firm_ranking/README.md

 This repository contains code to reproduce the results from our paper
 **[Data-Driven Law Firm Rankings to Reduce Information Asymmetry in Legal Disputes](http://arxiv.org/abs/2408.16863)**.

-We present a ranking algorithm **AHPI** which assigns scores to entities (e.g. law firms) competing against each other in pairwise interactions (e.g. trials).
-The pairwise interactions can be of different “types” (e.g. civil rights trials as opposed to torts trials)<sup>1</sup>  and include asymmetry (e.g. in a trial a defendant has a priori higher winning odds than the plaintiff).
-We assign strength scores to law firms based on historical outcomes. **AHPI** is based on a generalised Bradley-Terry model and is implemented in **[AHPI](https://github.com/mojona/AHPI)**.
+We present a law firm ranking grounded in historical trials.
+First, we present the extraction of law firm names from legal opinions.
+Together with the outcome (e. g. defendant wins) and the case type (e.g. civil rights), trials can be interpreted as pairwise interactions between law firms.
+Second, we use an algorithm which we call **AHPI** (see the repository [AHPI](https://github.com/mojona/AHPI)) to assign strength scores to law firms based on historical trials. **AHPI** is based on a generalised Bradley-Terry model.
+The fitted scores can be used to make trial outcome predictions, which significantly outperform the benchmark "defendant always wins".

 ---